nzubecharles3/RobotFriends/README.md

 # RobotFriends
-My first Project in React Native
+My first Project in React js
+this project deals with with the basic of reacJS which are component, prop, state and children.